beeware/briefcase/docs/how-to/contribute-code.rst

 When you clone Briefcase, it will default to checking out the default branch, ``main``.
 However, your changes should be committed to a new branch instead of being committed directly in to ``main``.
-The branch name should be succinct but relate to what's being changed; for instance, ``fix-dev-pip-error``.
+The branch name should be succinct but relate to what's being changed; for instance, if you're fixing a bug in Windows code signing, you might use the branch name ``fix-windows-signing``.
 To create a new branch, run:

 .. tabs::